code-red-Marshall/Data-Science---BCG-X--Forage/README.md

 the techniques we’ll use to investigate the issue.

 ## Task 2 -
-The client has sent over 3 data sets:
+The client has sent over 2 data sets (client_data.csv and price_data.csv):

 Historical customer data: Customer data such as usage, sign up date, forecasted usage etc Historical pricing data: variable and fixed pricing data etc